Advanced Approaches to Management of Enterprise ActivitiesArticle posted on

-From my point of view, mass market and relatively homogeneous consumer demand were inherent to the industrial age.
+From my point of view, mass-market and relatively homogeneous consumer demand were inherent to the industrial age.
 Power of manufacturers in that period was accounted for unsaturated markets and limited choice available for consumers.
-In modern times, however, commodities are no longer in short supply, but there exists lack of consumer demand related to a continuous increase in the number of manufacturers and to maturity of markets.
+In modern times, however, commodities are no longer in short supply.
+Still, there exists a lack of consumer demand related to the continuous increase in the number of manufacturers and to the maturity of markets.
 The transition of power from manufacturers to consumers was the result of this trend.
-When consumers have a choice, they tell the suppliers what goods they want to have as well as how, when and how much they are ready to pay.
+When consumers have a choice, they tell the suppliers what goods they want to have as well as how, when, and how much they are ready to pay.

 The transition of market power from manufacturers to consumers manifests itself also in the fact that expectations of consumers have sharply increased and competition in price and quality has become keener.
 Increasing competition presses to find the best ways to meet the demand and terminates the trend of broadening of choice logically.

 What’s measured improves.

 Against this background, the reproduction process becomes significantly complicated and depends directly on the capability of an enterprise to satisfy the existing demand.
 There is a good reason that during less than half-century marketing has turned from sales function to real business philosophy.
 Currently, it may be said without exaggeration that marketing key decisions serve as the basis for the development of effective strategies of business growth.